ComposableFi/composable/rfcs/0003-currency.md

 What assets registry should proved in general, with link to our assets/assters-registy and registy-govenrancne pallets.

 ## XCM and other cross consensus protocols

+When there are assets in one consensus, how they can be transfered to other consensus?

+### Reserver Transfer

+Hi there, Parity suggested(at stack exchange) to build your own security protocol on top Simple one:
+Parachain1 (P1) mints A
+P1 mints B for A (1-1 map)
+P1 sends messages to P2 with B
+B consults it registry and mints B' on it.
+So P2 can send message to transfer  B' to P1.
+P1 will burn burn B and mint A(can do lock)
+KSM over relay seems should do that (need to find exact code) or for different tokens on Statemine.
+No sure about acala - how they settle that.
+Can operate on full trust too, like if P2 or P3 sends A token it promised to burn and did it, and we do not need to map it on P1.
+I guess schemas like Mosaic relayed  possible too.
+7 replies

+Karel  4 days ago
+So downside of this is compatibility with other bridging solutions.
+What happens when we do Acala -- (XCM) --> Picasso -- (IBC) --> Osmosis -- (IBC) --> Astar -- (XCM) --> Acala?

+Karel  4 days ago
+I think fundamentally that model is not scalable

+Karel  4 days ago
+Each of these hops would require a consult with Acala.
+:heavy_check_mark:
+1

+Karel  4 days ago
+It is also not how clearing actually works

+Dzmitry Lahoda  2 days ago
+Hi, I am online from today.
+XCM is overall agnostics from how we do the trust of para to para.
+But not sure if default ORML traits (xtokens) handle that agnostics.
+Yes, by current design any transfer/swap should go over Reserve (trusted chain) who accounts for balances.
+It is most secured way I guess.
+So we can design different shared security scheme.
+Or build on top of existing security scheme.
+Like UI may LIE (need bunch of RPC endopints) that KSM on Kusama is same as KSM on Acala is same as KSM on Picasso.
+And do proper transfer beneath.
+That process can be automated via dexes.
+So transfer will be weight fee + dex fee.
+But for users it will look like as single chain operation.

+Dzmitry Lahoda  2 days ago
+ It is also not how clearing actually works clearing?

+Dzmitry Lahoda  2 days ago
+I can do research and documenting on various bridge protocols in terms of what security/(de)centralizatoion they provide so can choose proper for uses case.

 ## API considerations

  Asset id as if it was deserialized, not necessary exists.